Adult Re-Education Fund

 The KidsPlay Dungeon is located in the basement of the Memorial Building at 98 East North Street, Greenfield.
 Their performance location is just a block west of the Memorial Building at the Ricks Centre for the Arts, 122 West Main.

-Applicants must be graduating high school seniors, be KidsPlay, Inc. alumni with at least two years participation in KidsPlay, Inc. programs and be planning to pursue a theatrical degree in performance and/or education.
-See guidebook for a complete list of requirements.
+Applicants must be graduating high school seniors, be KidsPlay, Inc. alumni with at least two years of participation in KidsPlay, Inc. programs, and be planning to pursue a theatrical degree in performance and/or education.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Scholarship in Honor of Service and Sacrifice

 Established by an anonymous donor, this scholarship honors members of those who’ve served and sacrificed on behalf of the community they are dedicated to protect.
 Children of Hancock County law enforcement, fire protection services, and emergency personnel are eligible to apply.

 Scott Family Agricultural Scholarship Endowment Fund

 The Scott Family Agricultural Scholarship was established by brothers John, George, and Paul in honor of their parents, Robert and Doris Scott in 2006.
 Since that time, John and his wife Donna, sixth-generation Scott Family farmers have passed, leaving yet another legacy of hard work and love of agriculture.
 Both played a pivotal role in growing the scholarship fund to what it is today.